bitatomy/melon/README.md

 Inside your activity, call getSupportFragmentManager() to get a FragmentManager using the Support Library APIs.
 Then call beginTransaction() to create a FragmentTransaction and call add() to add a fragment.

+## Replace One Fragment with Another

+The procedure to replace a fragment is similar to adding one, but requires the replace() method instead of add().

+Keep in mind that when you perform fragment transactions, such as replace or remove one, it's often appropriate to allow the user to navigate backward and "undo" the change.
+To allow the user to navigate backward through the fragment transactions, you must call addToBackStack() before you commit the FragmentTransaction.

+Note: When you remove or replace a fragment and add the transaction to the back stack, the fragment that is removed is stopped (not destroyed).
+If the user navigates back to restore the fragment, it restarts.
+If you do not add the transaction to the back stack, then the fragment is destroyed when removed or replaced.

 # License